N3073/fast_file_manager/README.md

 1. Windows' file manager is slow
 2. Can't remove stuff from clipboard without remaking the selection.
 3. Can't see what the clipboard contains.

+This project was built using PyQT5 and the pathlib library.